wangdongustc/AprilTagGenerator/README.md

 "Corner Box" means the black boxes on the corner of the tags between them

 "Padding" means the space between the edge of the entire painting and the tags

+"DPI" means Dots Per Inch, on default it was set to 254 to make the output size looks better in cm.
+But one can always easily change the scale before printing.